ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Media-Metadata.markdown

 # How To Bulkload Media Metadata #

 ------------------
 ## IMPORTANT: The tool to extract information from the directory listing is no longer functional against TACC.
-We will update this is TACC can provide XML directory listings in the future.
+We will update this if TACC can provide XML directory listings in the future.
 ------------------